Ultimate Midland Real Estate Investing Guide for 2026

 Housing

-The year-to-year residential property value growth percentage is an average of through the last 10 years.
-Throughout the whole state, the average yearly market worth growth rate over that period has been .
-Nationally, the yearly value growth percentage has averaged .
+The year-to-year residential property value appreciation percentage has averaged through the previous decade.
+Throughout the state, the average yearly market worth growth rate during that term has been .
+During that period, the nation's year-to-year home market worth growth rate is .

-Looking at the rental housing market, Midland has a median gross rent of .
-The median gross rent level statewide is , while the United States’ median gross rent is .
+Regarding the rental business, Midland has a median gross rent of .
+The statewide median is , and the median gross rent all over the United States is .

-The total occupancy percentage for homes and apartments in Midland is , while the unoccupied percentage for these properties is .
+The combined occupied percentage for homes and apartments in Midland is , while the vacancy rate for these properties is .

 Housing Quick Stats